ky-42/personal-site/config/README.md

 - Twitter

 You can add your own links to the `config.json` file by updating the `links` array in the `connect` section.
 For each link, you need to specify the `name` of the social media platform and the `url` to your profile on that platform.

+## Server
+All configuration for the server is done to the `.env` file in the `server` directory.
+This is where you set the admin password, database information, and the url of the client server.
+This file needs to be with the release executable when it is deployed but updated with the info for your deployment and a strong admin password.